Poll: Which of these characters do YOU think is a secret Targaryen? Vote Now!

 5. Making 3D models, dressing them in period costumes, and rendering images for my own amusement and 0 profit.
 I can't even remember when I first downloaded Daz Studio, but I love messing with it.
 You might see illustrations for Aemon the Dragonwolf someday.

-7. Watching the latest short-lived drama series on TV.
+7. Watching the latest short-lived drama series.
 Lately I've been watching World on Fire, Unorthodox, and Belgravia.
 I also fell in love with The Dragon Prince on Netflix, and I'll toss a coin to your Witcher.

 A girl can't recommend Tamora Pierce often enough.
 I'm not the kind of kid who needed Harry Potter to get into reading; I've always been a bookworm.
 I used to go to the public library once a week, take a whole stack of YA novels, read them all, and return the next week for more.
 But I barely remember most of them.
 Tammy's books stayed with me for good, and they continue to inspire me to this day.
 Lady Knight Keladry of Mindelan and little wizard-in-training Arram Draper are my Eastern Lands spirit animals.